 - Xiaomi Pad 5, Pad 5 Pro, Pad 5 Pro 5G

 Asus has announced plans for Android 12 on the Asus ZenFone 8, ZenFone 8 Flip, ROG Phone 5, ROG Phone 5S, Zenfone 7, and ROG Phone 3.
-These updates won’t come particularly quickly, with the Zenfone 8 series getting their stable updates in December, while the ROG Phone and ROG Phone 5S will get theirs from January to March 2022.
-The ROG Phone 3 and ZenFone 7 have their updates scheduled sometime in the first half of 2022.
+These updates didn’t come particularly quickly, with the Zenfone 8 series getting their stable updates in December, while the ROG Phone and ROG Phone 5S will get theirs from January to March 2022.
+Reports from European customers have confirmed the start of the March rollouts.
+With the Asus Zenfone 7 and 7 Pro receiving their updates in May of 2022, and the ROG Phone 3 getting it in June, Asus’ rollout is complete.

 - Asus ZenFone 8